polar-bear-app/polar-bear-app.github.io/docs/user/1-getting-started.md

 ## How to install applications?

-Polar Bear ships Arch Linux to you.
+Local Desktop ships Arch Linux to you.
 Installing applications is actually easier than on other distros:

 ```
 pacman -S firefox